Misnaged/ValidationTest/README.md

 ##First

-After running the programm it will request you to fill 2 strings in the console
+After running the programm it will request to fill 2 strings in the console

 First is the login ---  serega
 Second - passphrase ---- aye228